-Career development and part-time jobs
+Career support and part-time jobs

 Whether you need one-to-one careers guidance or help securing an internship, we can help you prepare for your future.
 You’ll attend skills workshops, get to meet industry professionals and have access to our part-time jobs database.

 *Destinations of Leavers from Higher Education survey, 2015

 You can see a Careers and Employability Adviser at any time during your course and for up to three years after you graduate.
 Advisers help you to plan your career and develop your skills and experience.